-As at 31 March 2020, the Group owns 86 vessels (31 December 2019: 89 vessels) operating in various sectors as the following:
+As at 30 September 2020, the Group owns 87 vessels (31 December 2019: 89 vessels) operating in the following sectors:

-Crude oil transportation sector: Consists of 46 vessels (31 December 2019: 48 vessels) out of which 41 very large crude carriers (VLCCs) are operating in the spot market, while one VLCC is chartered to ARAMCO Trading Company.
-The Group also owns 5 product tankers, one is chartered to ARAMCO Trading Company and the remaining are operated in spot market.
+Crude oil transportation sector: Consists of 46 vessels (31 December 2019: 48 vessels) out of which, 41 very large crude carriers (VLCCs) are operating in the spot market.
+The Group also owns 5 product tankers, managed commercially by NCC.

-Chemicals transportation sector: This sector is fully operated by NCC, and it owns 29 vessels, (31 December 2019: 30 vessels) distributed as follows:
+Chemicals transportation sector: This sector is fully operated by NCC, and it owns 28 vessels, (31 December 2019: 30 vessels) distributed as follows:

-- 17 tankers that operate in the spot market. - 7 tankers are chartered to the International Shipping and Transportation Co.
-Ltd., a subsidiary of Saudi Basic Industries Corporation ("SABIC"), and 5 tankers are chartered to ARAMCO.
+- 16 tankers that operate in the spot market. - 7 chemical tankers are chartered to the International Shipping and Transportation Co.
+Ltd., a subsidiary of Saudi Basic Industries Corporation ("SABIC"), and 5 product tankers are chartered to ARAMCO.